openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 provide accessible course content, please contact us at accessibility@edx.org.
 We welcome any comments and questions.

-.. note:: If you use authoring tools other than those provided by edX, your course content might not be accessible or might not meet our standards for accessibility.
+.. note:: Use of authoring tools other than those provided by edX might result in inaccessible course content.
+However, for clarity, use of edX authoring tools does not ensure that your course content will be accessible.

 .. contents::
    :local: